Rudy1405/nx-crud-app-sample/README.md

 Run `npx nx serve my-angular-app` to start the development server.
 Happy coding!

+## UPDATE ON THIS APP
+No nx commands can be run, it throws the error `Module not found: Error: Can't resolve '@angular/common`
+no `nx serve` , `nx build` or `nx start`
+There is an error regarding the external lib dependency may be, also try run the build with `nx build my-app --buildLibsFromSource` but got the error: `'buildLibsFromSource' is not found in schema`

+## TODO:
+Fix the build error and enhance UI

 ## Build for production

 Run `npx nx build my-angular-app` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.